adri326/warale-font/README.md

 ### Generating the bitmaps

 To generate the bitmaps, you will need to open `Warale Font.kra` with [Krita](https://krita.org/).
-Make sure that the "to DF format" filter is disabled (the eye on its left should be closed).

 Then, hit `File > Export`, choose PNG as the format and save the file as `Warale Font.png`.

-If you want to export the White/Magenta bitmap too, re-enable the "to DF format" filter and export to `warale_df.png`.
+If you want to export the White/Magenta bitmap too, simply run the script `make-df-font.sh`, which will extract the first 192x192 square and map the black/white pixels to white/magenta.

 ### Generating the .ttf